Swing Gate Infant School and Nursery

-**This week our learning theme is … ‘what a mixture'**
+**This week our learning theme is … 'look closely'**

-The theme this week is - ‘What a Mixture!'
+The theme this week is - ‘look closely'

 These are some the things that we will be learning about and exploring.

-The poem this week is; Mix a pancake
+The poem this week is; five little peas

 Home Learning links